-FIPS 140-2 compliant operation requires both that you use the FortiGate Multi-Threat Security System in its FIPS-CC mode and that you follow secure procedures for installation and operation of the FortiGate unit.
+FIPS 140-2 compliant operation requires both that you use the FortiGate Multi-Threat Security System in its FIPS-CC mode and that you follow secure procedures for installation and operation of the FortiGate module.
 You must ensure that:

-- The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - · Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - · One (or more) of the characters should be capitalized. - One (or more) of the characters should be numeric. - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark). - Administration of the FortiGate unit is permitted using only certified administrative methods.
-These are: - · console connection - web-based manager via HTTPS - · command line interface (CLI) access via SSH - Web browsers are configured to use TLS 1.0 only for use with the SSL VPN functionality (SSL v3.0 support must be disabled in the browser)
+- The FortiGate module is installed in a secure physical location. - Physical access to the FortiGate module is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - · Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - · One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the FortiGate module is permitted using only validated administrative methods.
+These are: - Console connection - Web-based manager via HTTPS - · Command line interface (CLI) access via SSH - Web browsers are configured to use TLS 1.0 only for use with the SSL VPN functionality (SSL v3.0 support must be disabled in the browser). - Diffie-Hellman key sizes of less than less than 1024 bits (Group 5) are not used - If the wireless interface is enabled: - WPA2 must be selected as the security mode (which forces the use of AES CCM as the encryption method). - The wireless preshared key must use the same password policy as described previously for administrative passwords.

-The FortiGate unit can be used in either of its two operation modes: NAT/Route or Transparent.
+The FortiGate module can be used in either of its two operation modes: NAT/Route or Transparent.
 NAT/Route mode applies security features between two or more different networks (for example, between a private network and the Internet).
 Transparent mode applies security features at any point in a network.
 The current operation mode is displayed on the web-based manager Status page and in the output of the get system status CLI command.
-Also, on LCD-equipped units, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.
+Also, on LCD-equipped modules, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.

-Initial Inspection of the Module
+Initial Inspection of the Modules

 The SO must inspect a module before installation to verify that it has not been tampered with during shipment.
 The packaging and external enclosure must be inspected for visible signs of damage or tampering.
-If a module displays signs of damage or tampering, the SO must contact Fortinet to obtain a replacement unit.
+If a module displays signs of damage or tampering, the SO must contact Fortinet to obtain a replacement module.